Achant/shoelace/README.md

 ___

-[] Each component is featured on the demo HTML page demo.html under its own header along with the code used to generate it (for a simple example of what this could look like, see https://purecss.io/buttons/)
+[ ] Each component is featured on the demo HTML page demo.html under its own header along with the code used to generate it (for a simple example of what this could look like, see https://purecss.io/buttons/)
-[] Styles replicate Bootstrap’s buttons
+[ ] Styles replicate Bootstrap’s buttons
-[] Components include replicas of Bootstrap’s:
+[x] Components include replicas of Bootstrap’s >> We did Materialize:

 * Button Groups: Toolbar
 * Breadcrumbs